projektmotor/ctrl-space-documentation/en/user/first_steps.md

 ## Hydrate Imagedata using Blueprints ##

-One of the most important features of Ctrl-Space is reducing time and trouble you usually spend to extract graphic data when building a template based on a PSD file.
+One of the most important features of CTRL+SPACE is reducing time and trouble you usually spend to extract graphic data when building a template based on a PSD file.
 For example by measuring margins and paddings, extracting color codes and exporting images as assets.
 This doesn't just take a lot of time, let`s be honest - this sucks!

-Ctrl-Space comes with a default Blueprint library, making the relevant meta data available directly in the css/html code completion - see
+CTRL+SPACE comes with a default Blueprint library, making the relevant meta data available directly in the css/html code completion - see
 [Standard Blueprint Library (SBL)](/en/user/standard_blueprint_library.md).

 In the previous chapter we created a new layer called `rss icon`.
 Now we want to create a image-tag inside a